 Day 2 in Mexico City: Teotihuacan

-Teotihuacan, one of the most important archaeological areas in the country is one of the must stops during your 5 days in Mexico City.
+Teotihuacan is a popular tourist attraction outside of Mexico City, one of the most important archaeological areas in the country.
+It’s a must stop during your 5 days in Mexico City.

-You can book your hot air balloon Tour of Teotihuacán online ahead of your trip.
-Your driver will pick you up at your hotel in the morning and you will get transported to the area right outside of Teotihuacan from where you will take off in a hot air balloon and see the magnificent Pre-Hispanic City light up in the golden colors as the sun begins to rise.
+You can book your hot air balloon Tour of Teotihuacán online.
+Your driver will pick you up at your hotel in the morning and transport you to Teotihuacan from where you will take off in a hot air balloon and see the Pre-Hispanic City as the sun begins to rise.

 Touring Teotihuacan on foot